haplotype/idul/README.md

 By default pref.pval.gz only contains p-values, one column per phenotypes and one SNP per row.
 If -b is invoked, then additional informations will be writen, include SNP effect size (beta), sigma of beta, eta/(1+eta), and number of IDUL iterations to obtain eta estimates.

-## Usage exmpales.
+## Usage exmpales
-1) This example takes vcf file as input genotypes; multiple phenotypes is allowed with one per columns; kinship.gz contains an nxn symmetric matrix.
-The output contains wald test p-values for each SNP.
+1) This example takes vcf file as genotypes input.
+The output pref.pval.gz only contains a p-value for each SNP each phenotype.

        ./idul -i input.vcf.gz -p phenotypes.gz -k kinship.txt -o pref

-2) This example takes bimbam mean genotype as input genotypes.
-The output contains more columns in addition to p-values, such as beta and sigma, etc.
+2) This example takes bimbam mean genotype as genotype input.
+Since -b is invoked, the pref.pval.gz contains more columns in addition to p-values, such as beta and sigma, etc.

        ./idul -g input.bimbam.mgt.gz -p phenotypes.gz -k kinship.gz -o pref -b